 Please consult with the Wortham Center Box Office for options to eat lunch on the Wortham Center premises.
+With multiple events happening at the center each day, we cannot always provide indoor space for large groups.
 We also recommend that you enjoy lunch at the Roger McGuire Green in Pack Square Park, which is located within walking distance of the center.

 Didn’t find the answer to your question?

 Call 828-257-4530, ext.
 1 or email email@example.com.